CloudInn/concourse-hangouts-resource/README.md

 * `message_file` _Optional - (String)_.
 Path to file containing text to append to `message`)
 * `post_url` _Optional - (Boolean)_.
 Include link to the current job. (*Default:* `true`)

-### Usage Notes
+### Example

-It's recommended to use this resource in the `try:` step so that your build doesn't fail if the resource fails to send the message
+It's recommended to use this resource in the `try:` step so that your build doesn't fail if the resource fails to send the message.

 ```yaml
 jobs: